JvanKatwijk/qt-dab/README.md

 The *deviation scope* shows the mean deviation of the carriers in the decoded signal, ideally their phase is (a multiple of) 90 degrees.
-The phases are mapped upon (soft) bits, the larger the deviations, the less reliable these soft bits are.
+The phases are mapped upon (soft) bits, the larger the deviations, the less reliable these bits are.
 The Y-axis is in Hz.

 ![8.1](/configuration-and-control.png)